jce10/SPS_CATRiNA_EventBuilder/README.md

-# SPS-SABRE Data Analysis Package
+# SPS-CATRiNA Data Analysis Package
 Version 4
 This is a software package designed to help experimenters analyze data from SPS-SABRE at FSU.
 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis, and provide basic plots.